janwienand/fcli-for-ssc-and-scancentral-sast/README.md

 **Watch the video here:** `[Link to the video here]`

-**A quick note on compatibility**: The commands in this script are shown as executed on macOS.
-While most fcli commands are cross-platform, shell syntax—especially for setting environment variables (e.g., export) and handling quotes ('single quotes' vs. "double quotes")—can differ on other operating systems like Windows.
+**A quick note on compatibility:** The commands in this script are shown as executed on macOS.
+While most `fcli` commands are cross-platform, shell syntax—especially for setting environment variables (e.g., `export`) and handling quotes (`'single quotes'` vs. `"double quotes"`)—can differ on other operating systems like Windows.
 You may need to make minor adjustments for the commands to work in your specific shell (like Command Prompt or PowerShell).

 -----

 ### Setting Environment Variables

 To simplify the reuse of values like the SSC URL or passwords, you can set environment variables. `fcli` automatically recognizes these and uses them as default values for the corresponding command options.

-**Note:** The `export` command is for Linux/macOS (bash/zsh).
-The syntax for Windows may differ (`set` or `$env:` in PowerShell).

 ```bash
 # Sets the default URL for connecting to the Software Security Center (SSC)